 Hummus is delicious, although it may not look like it.
 Due to the vegan hype, hummus was heavily trending and marketed as a healthy food.

-However, in this article, we have to face uncomfortable questions: How much carbohydrate does hummus have?
+However, in this article, we face uncomfortable questions: How much carbohydrate does hummus have?
 How healthy is it?
 Is hummus allowed on keto?
 And if not, what are the alternatives?

 You’ll find out all this and more here, based on science.

 Is Hummus Keto?